je-nnyt/tp/docs/UserGuide.md

 Required arguments: `name`, `start`, `end` and `budget`

 start date and end date should be in the format `d-M-yyyy` or `d-M` if the year is the current year.
+Note that entering 2-29 if the year is not leap year, the program will assume it means the last day of the month which is 2-28.

 Example of usage: